muhammadmateensadiq/lost-found-ai-blockchain/README.md

         pip install -r requirements.txt

 ### 3. Prepare Dataset
-   - Download Caltech-256 and place it in your environment (Kaggle, local machine, etc.).
+   - Download Caltech-256 and place it in your environment.
-   - Update the dataset path in the notebook: dataset_folder = '/kaggle/input/caltech256/256_ObjectCategories'
+   - Update the dataset path in the notebook.
+     - For Kaggle: dataset_folder = '/kaggle/input/caltech256/256_ObjectCategories'
+     - For local/Colab: adjust accordingly

 ### 4. Run the Notebook
    - Open lost-found-ai-blockchain.ipynb